Spectrum Brands Holdings Decla - GuruFocus.com

-Spectrum Brands Holdings, Inc. (NYSE: SPB) announced that its Board of Directors today declared a quarterly dividend of $0.42 per share on the Common Stock of the Company.
-The dividend is payable on December 13, 2022 to shareholders of record as of November 21, 2022.
+Spectrum Brands Holdings, Inc. (NYSE: SPB) announces new record date of November 28, 2022 for its previously announced quarterly dividend.
+The amount of the dividend remains $0.42 per share of Common Stock of the Company, and the payment date remains December 13, 2022.

 About Spectrum Brands Holdings, Inc.